 Lack of self-advocacy

-Negotiating your salary, asking for a raise, and applying to jobs that are a step up in your career are all givens in the workplace, right?
+Negotiating a good salary, asking for a raise, and applying to jobs that are a step up in your career are all givens in the workplace, right?
 Nope.
 I’m not one to drag women for continuing to breathe the atmosphere we didn’t create, but one way women fail to close the gender pay gap is by not advocating for more money or higher-ranking positions.
 Women are 16 percent less likely than men to negotiate their salaries, and unlike men, who apply to jobs when they’re 60 percent qualified, women tend to only shoot for positions where they meet 100 percent of the qualifications.
 These tendencies literally cost women thousands.

 Outright gender discrimination